M3nny/website/urara/content/weeky-games/+page.svelte.md

 ### Why fresh 🍋?

 The [fresh framework](https://fresh.deno.dev/) uses the _partial hydration_ technique, <br>
-this means that a _static page_ is sent to the client after being elaborated by the server, alongside **javascript only for areas that needs it**. <br>
+this means that a _static page_ is sent to the client after being elaborated by the server, alongside **javascript only for areas that need it**. <br>
 This will result in fact in a faster loading of the website.

 [source code](https://github.com/M3nny/Weeky-Games)